 All students must have felt the weight of parental investment in their studies.
 The son of the Assistant Revenue Secretary in Hyderabad, in 1911 Sayeed was going through something of a crisis.
-He had failed a number of exams and was struggling with stress brought on by imagining the effect any report of his performance would have on his father's "extremely sensitive nature" As he noted in an appeal to the Dean of the Medical School, "my whole future is at stake and with the ruin of career will come the ruin of my whole life, besides destroying the happiness of a whole family at home."
+He had failed a number of exams and was struggling with stress brought on by imagining the effect any report of his performance would have on his father's "extremely sensitive nature."
+As he noted in an appeal to the Dean of the Medical School, "my whole future is at stake and with the ruin of career will come the ruin of my whole life, besides destroying the happiness of a whole family at home."
 The case drew the attention of famed orientalist T. W. Arnold, then acting as London-based Educational Adviser to Indian Students.
 Making a bad situation worse, in July 1911 Sayeed was discovered smuggling notes into an exam, narrowly avoiding a term's suspension.

-Establishing how integrated these students were in the community is difficult.
+Establishing how integrated these students were in the student community at Edinburgh is difficult.
 Although the University had several distinguished orientalists on the faculty, not least the brothers William and John Muir, reforms intended to attract candidates for the Indian Civil Service faltered in the 1890s.
 An unofficial "colour bar" excluding "non-whites" from Edinburgh restaurants and dance halls was well-established in 1927, but it is unclear if this existed in 1911.
 Those captured by the census were all in boarding houses rather than student halls, but that was traditional at Edinburgh, a non-residential university (at least for male students).
 Ibadi was one of three lodgers at 23 Gillespie Crescent, alongside a single female of similar age, recorded as "companion" to the third lodger, a widow.
 A handful of female medical students attended the same medical courses as Nosrat, Ibadi and Maher.
-Muslim students in Edwardian Britain were overwhelmingly, not exclusively, male.
+Muslim students in Edwardian Britain were overwhelmingly, but not exclusively, male.

 Once numbers achieved critical mass foreign-born students could and did form their own societies, such as Edinburgh's Indian Association, founded in 1883.
 By 1907 it had 84 members, 74 of whom were studying medicine, and was fundraising to build its own "habitation" (which never appeared).
-Its members were also complaining of obstacles to participation in the University Volunteers.
-By 1911 the Edinburgh union had affiliated societies catering to "Australasian" Irish, French, German and South African students, too.
+Its members, who likely included Sayeed, were also complaining of obstacles to participation in the University Volunteers.
+By 1911 the Edinburgh union had affiliated societies catering to "Australasian," Irish, French, German and South African students, too.

 Opened in 1889 as the first purpose-built student union building in the United Kingdom, Teviot Row House had been extended in 1905 and was architecturally imposing, housing a library, debating hall, dining hall and refreshment rooms.
 The Declaration's four matriculated signatories were proud of their union, preferring to list it as their address on university forms (rather than their lodgings) and using its letterhead on personal correspondence.
 Yet their Declaration went unnoticed by the Student Representative Council.
 Edinburgh students were far from disengaged politically: the Union-affiliated Celtic and Philomathic Societies took a lively interest in current affairs.
 The Declaration signatories wrote on union letterhead but not, it would seem, on behalf or even with the knowledge of their fellow non-Muslim students.